 The Housing Resources Division is responsible for administering the Housing Choice Voucher (HCV) Program and client eligibility aspects of the LIPH Program.
-These functions include:
+These functions include: the County on the program operations, and maintains the highest compliance possible within Federal, State and County statutes and regulations.
+The Division operates Customer Service Centers in Gaithersburg and Silver Spring.

-- Maintaining program waiting lists of interested families, - · Determining family eligibility, - Calculating subsidy levels (family's rent share and the Housing Assistance Payment), - Reviewing the reasonableness of rents, and - Re-evaluating the family's income on an annual basis.
+- Maintaining program waiting lists of interested families, - Determining family eligibility, - Calculating subsidy levels (family's rent share and the Housing Assistance Payment), - Reviewing the reasonableness of rents, and - Re-evaluating the family's income on an annual basis.